-The acquisition of APPH provides greater exposure on the aftermarket business into the European market.
+The acquisition of APPH provides greater exposure on the attractive aftermarket business into the U.S. and European markets.

 On commercial aircraft, maintenance procedures and standards are regulated in the U.S. by the Federal Aviation Administration ("FAA"), in Canada, by Transport Canada and in Europe by the European Aviation Safety Agency ("EASA").
 The FAA, Transport Canada and the EASA ensure that aircraft operating in the U.S., Canada and Europe respectively, are airworthy and are maintained by certified repair stations and by duly qualified, skilled, and well-equipped workforce.